 - Weather: Mother Nature has her say, too.
 When it's cold and windy, it'll be more difficult to keep that opening ice-free.
 In fact, frigid temperatures can restrict the hole down to a couple of feet or less!
 But when the weather warms up, the hole can open to areas of 10 feet or more.

-Ideally an aeration system should be matched to your pond's size and shape, and run all season.
+Aeration System should be matched to your pond's size and shape, and run all season.
 Diffusers can then be moved to shallow water for the ducks during winter.
 Simply place the diffusers evenly across a small area in the shallow part of your pond so they can work together to keep a larger area open.
 Watch the video for tips on installing Airmax Aeration Systems.

 This winter, those lucky ducks will have a place to float!